enaughton/blog-2021/src/posts/code-challenege-rest-api-vs-graphql.md

 title: "Code Challenege: REST API VS GRAPHQL "
 date: 2021-04-27T13:30:25.791Z
 ---
-# The Project: Build Github's User Search functionality
+# Project: Build Github's User Search functionality

 ### You can use the REST API or the GraphQL API